ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 It should be noted that **Edward's brother born on 13 Feb 1827 is James Thomas Mills (also written as J. Thomas Mills) NOT Thomas James Mills**.
 The confusion with the name may arise because it would seem, based on the obituary for his son Watts, that J. Thomas Mills may have commonly gone by Thomas, and in some census records, it does appear that his name is written as Thomas J.

 1827 as the birth year is corroborated by multiple sources.
-So, he was Edward's youngest brother, not the oldest.
+So, he was Edward's younger brother, not older.
 J. Thomas Mills' obituary suggests that either the family moved around a bit (see Jonas' obituary below), and/or perhaps Edward's purported birthplace is not Smithtown, but was assumed to be at some point.
 Also, the fact that the month of Jonas and Mary Hallock's marriage is disputed may be a clue of some kind, as December would mean that Edward was conceived before his parents were married, February would not.
 Such a revision of history under those circumstances is not unheard of.

 And so, we can update the cited genealogy entries accordingly: